-Carmit Segal is an assistant professor for behavioral labor economics in the Department of Economics at the University of Zurich.
+Carmit Segal is a professor for behavioral labor economics in the Department of Business Administration at the University of Zurich.
 After completing her Doctoral studies in economics in 2005 at the Stanford University, she was a postdoctoral fellow at Harvard Business School, and prior to moving to UZH, she was an assistant professor at the Universitat Pompeu Fabra.

 Short interview with Prof. Dr. Carmit Segal